oracle/nosql-examples/cluster_setup/README.md

 # cluster_setup.sh

-The purpose of this script is to allow a user to set up a reasonably small cluster (1-10 machines) quickly, for use in proof-of-concepts, small on premise installations, and cluster installations in cloud environments (OCI, AWS, Azure).
-It's intended to be run from a host that is not part of the cluster hosts - typically a user laptop or other separate machine (something with a unix-like environment where bash can run - macOS is fine).
+This script lets a user set up a small cluster (1-10 machines) quickly, for use in proof-of-concepts, small on premise installations, and cluster installations in cloud environments (OCI, AWS, Azure).
+It's intended to be run from a setup host that is not in the set of cluster hosts, typically a user laptop or other separate machine.
+The setup host should have a unix-like environment where bash can run.
+MacOS is fine.

 You do not have to edit this script or pass any command-line parameters to it.
-It will prompt you for various information as it runs.
-All inputs will be saved so that running the script again will use the values from the previous run, so you don't have to retype everything if you run the script multiple times (you can change inputs when you run it again).
+It will prompt you for various inputs as it runs.
+All inputs will be saved, and running the script again will use the values from the previous run, so you don't have to retype everything if you run the script multiple times.
+You can change inputs when you run it again.

 ## Prerequisites

-Before you can run the cluster_setup.sh script, you'll need the following minimum requirements to be met:
+Before you can run the cluster_setup.sh script, you'll need to meet the following minimum requirements:

-1. a location to run the script from: something capable of running bash in a unix-like environment (linux, macOS, cygwin, etc.)
+1. A setup host, from which you run the script, such as your laptop.
+The setup host must be capable of running bash in a unix-like environment (linux, macOS, cygwin, etc.)

-2. One or more host target machines to set up NoSQL on.
+2. One or more target host machines to where the NoSQL database engine will reside.
 These can be in OCI, or Amazon EC2, or... wherever.
 They must be running Linux.
 It's best if they all have the same hardware resources (cpu, ram, disk).

-3. ssh access to the above machines (with no passphrase) from the host in #1 (this may require some setup in ~/.ssh/config - or not: ssh options can be given in the cluster_setup.sh script)
+3. Ssh access, with no passphrase, to the target host machines from the setup host.
+This may require some setup in ~/.ssh/config, or alternatively, ssh options can be given in the cluster_setup.sh script.

-4. Java 8 or greater installed on target host(s).
-The minimum version is 8, any installed java version 8 or above works fine.
+4. Java 8 or greater installed on the target host(s).
+The minimum version is 8.
+Any installed java version 8 or above works fine.

-5. One or more file system paths for the location(s) to store NoSQL data on each of the hosts in #2.
+5. One or more file system paths which specify the location(s) on the target hosts to be used to store NoSQL data.
 NVMe will result in the best performance, but any mounted drive (network or otherwise) will suffice.
 The amount of free space required varies greatly with the size and number of records you plan to store.
 In general, a minimum of 10GB free space is recommended.

-6. (optional): separate director(ies) for logs, similar to #5.
+6. (optional): Separate director(ies) for NoSQL logs, similar to #5.

-7. A `tar.gz` or `zip` Oracle NoSQL kv file downloaded to the host in #1 (for example: `kv-ee-19.5.13.tar.gz`).
-Downloads available from https://www.oracle.com/database/technologies/nosql-database-server-downloads.html
+7. A `tar.gz` or `zip` Oracle NoSQL kv installation file downloaded to the setup host.(For example: `kv-ee-19.5.13.tar.gz`).
+Downloads are available from https://www.oracle.com/database/technologies/nosql-database-server-downloads.html

-8. (optional): a downloaded `tar.gz` or `zip` file for httpproxy, if you desire an httpproxy to be installed for use with client drivers in addition to java (for example: `oracle-nosql-proxy-5.1.10.tar.gz`)
+8. (optional): A `tar.gz` or `zip` Oracle NoSQL Proxy installation file downloaded to the setup host, if you want to deploy a httpproxy to support the NoSQL http drivers.
+(For example: `oracle-nosql-proxy-5.1.10.tar.gz`).
+Downloads are available from <I don't know where>

 ## What the script does

-The script is designed to do the following tasks:
+The script will do the following tasks:

 * Ask for the path to the downloaded Oracle NoSQL kv `tar.gz/.zip` file
-* Ask for the (optional) path to the downloaded httpproxy `tar.gz/.zip` file
+* Ask for the (optional) path to the downloaded Oracle NoSQL Proxy `tar.gz/.zip` file
 * Ask for all hostnames (or IP addresses) of target hosts, and ssh username/options
 * Ask for the installation directory for NoSQL binaries/libraries
 * Ask for the name of the store to be configured
-* Ask for the data and log directory locations to store data/logs on each host
+* Ask for the data and log directory locations to store data/logs on each target host
 * Ask for the starting port number for cluster communications
-* Ask for the desired cluster data replication factor (if installing on more than one host)
+* Ask for the desired cluster data replication factor (if installing on more than one target host)
-* Check ssh connections from your local host to all target hosts
+* Check ssh connections from your setup host to all target hosts
-* Gather information from all hosts (memory, cpu, etc.)
+* Gather information from all target hosts (memory, cpu, etc.)
-* Verify java 8 or greater installations
+* Verify Java 8 or greater installations
 * Ask for (optional) security information (for secure store setup)
 * Optionally check network connectivity on several ports between all target hosts
-* Show install parameters and ask for confirmation
+* Show installation parameters and ask for confirmation
-* Copy `.tar.gz/.zip` files to all hosts in parallel
+* Copy `.tar.gz/.zip` files to all target hosts in parallel
-* Set up each host, one by one, to run NoSQL Storage Nodes
+* Set up each target host, one by one, to run NoSQL Storage Nodes
-* Create helper scripts in KVHOME/scripts for various operations
+* Create helper scripts in KVHOME/scripts for various operations <-- Is this on the setup host, or the target host?
 * Deploy cluster topology and start all cluster Replication Nodes (this can take a while)
 * Run a simple test to verify basic operation
-* Set up optional httpproxy running on each host
+* Set up the optional Oracle NoSQL Proxy running on each host <-- eh?
+Why is there a proxy on each target host?
+Only need 1-3 proxy installations.
-* Optionally run a longer extended test to get some basic performance indicators
+* Optionally run a longer extended test to get basic performance indicators
 * Display store parameters for access to the newly running store